aiverson/frlua/README.md

 `eventstream:zip(evenstream2, func)` Pair the events and invoke func with the values.
 Func can be anything allowed by the function construction rules.
 This method buffers the events from the streams until it has a corresponding event in the other stream, so if the streams emit at different rates, the buffer can get very large.

+`bus:push(val)` pushes the given value into the bus as a Next event.

+`bus:error(err)` pushes the given error into the bus.

+`bus:End([val])` pushes an End event into the bus with optional data.

+`bus:event(event, data)` pushes an event into the bus.

+`bus:plug(stream)` plugs a stream into the bus.
+Every event except the End event from the stream will be emitted by the bus.
+It returns a function that unplugs the stream.

 ###Functions

 ####Creation